emmanueltouzery/apidocs.nvim/README.md

     'nvim-telescope/telescope.nvim', -- or, 'folke/snacks.nvim'
   },
   cmd = { 'ApidocsSearch', 'ApidocsInstall', 'ApidocsOpen', 'ApidocsSelect', 'ApidocsUninstall' },
+  -- If using ensure_installed (see below), uncomment the next line to trigger the -- installation when Neovim is opened
+  -- lazy = false
   config = function()
-    require('apidocs').setup()
+    local opts = {
       -- Picker will be auto-detected.
 To select a picker of your choice explicitly you can set picker by the configuration option 'picker':
-    -- require('apidocs').setup({picker = "snacks"})
-    -- Possible options are 'ui_select', 'telescope', and 'snacks' end, keys = {
+      -- Possible options are 'ui_select', 'telescope', and 'snacks' picker = "telescope",
+      -- Use the below to make sure documentations for your languages are installed -- Note: best used with `lazy = false` (see above) -- ensure_installed = { "lua~5.4" }

+    }
+    require('apidocs').setup(opts)
+  end,
+  keys = {
     { '<leader>sad', '<cmd>ApidocsOpen<cr>', desc = 'Search Api Doc' },